prototypefund/signdict-blog/_i18n/en/_posts/2017-08-05-fifth-month.md

 and lots of tweets and facebook posts.
 For example by [Leidmedien](https://twitter.com/leidmedien/status/892664243098722304).

+For anyone who wants to discuss SignDict or Sign Language I created a new community page that can be found under [community.signdict.org](https://community.signdict.org/).

 It would be awesome if you helped me by sharing the site on Twitter and Facebook, too.
 I would be really happy about every tweet and post.